dotlang/language/README.md

 ## Lambda (Function literal)

 Lambda or a function literal is used to specify value for a binding of function type.
 It is very similar to the way you define body of a function binding.
 Lambdas are closures and can capture bindings in the parent function which come before their definition (Example 3 and 4).
+They cal also capture members of the parent struct, if the code is part of a lambda field inside a struct.

 You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normal call and replace the lambda inputs with `_` (Example 8).